karzunn/Digit-Classifier/README.md

 # Digit-Classifier
-Using a pre-trained model, user drawn digits (0-9) are classified.
+Using a pre-trained model, user-drawn digits (0-9) are classified.